 Venturing into open water for the first time is a daunting experience for many.
 Gone are the confines of the swimming lane and the comfort of a wall every 25-50 metres.
 The open water brings the element of the unknown, especially when you are swimming out of your depth.
 But if you can overcome the fear, you will never go back.
 The feeling of freedom cannot be beaten.
-We have enlisted the help of Olympic open water swimmer and Zone3 ambassador, Keri-Anne Payne, who has a number of tips and tricks for overcoming the fear of swimming in open water.
+We have enlisted the help of Olympic open water swimmer, Keri-Anne Payne, who has a number of tips and tricks for overcoming the fear of swimming in open water.

 It’s vital to firstly sit down and work out exactly what it is that you’re scared of when venturing into open water swimming.
 It can be easy to get panicked or worked up about swimming in the open water, but by breaking down the fears and rationalising them they can be overcome!

 Many first-timers are worried about (amongst others): not seeing the bottom of the water, fish (or sharks!), cold water shock, breathing issues.

 1. Fear caused by lack of visibility/not being able to see the bottom.

 As with many open water fears, the key is in starting on a small scale and building things up slowly.
 A very short open water swim, close to the shore or lake edge for your first attempt will provide some comfort.
 Focusing on a landmark in the distance, a buoy or other nearby swimmers is a perfect way to calm your thoughts about these issues.
 It is also possible to train yourself to cope with the murky dark nature of some open water swim locations.
 Next time you’re swimming in a pool, try closing your eyes every time your face is submerged and opening your eyes once they are out of the water.
 Although this will feel strange at first – it will provide comfort in knowing that you can swim without being able to follow a black line on the bottom of the pool!

 2. Fears of fish and sharks.